-The news follows the shock resignation of Chief Executive, David Thomas, earlier this month – the retailer’s fourth CEO in five years.
+The news follows the shock resignation of Chief Executive, David Thomas, early this month – the retailer’s fourth CEO in five years.

 A week later, two Australian-based board members of parent company Woolworths Holdings, Gail Kelly and Patrick Allaway, offered their resignation despite being re-elected last year.